patrouil/ipxhomekitrelay/README.md

 ```
 See below for the configuration settings.

-As of version 3.5.1, HAP-python no longer supports python older than 3.6, because we
+As of version 3.5.1, HAP-python no longer supports python older than 3.6, this code have been tested on python 3.9.
-are moving to asyncio.
-If your platform does not have a compatible python out of the
-box, you can install it manually or just use an older version of HAP-python.

 ## Synology installation
 Create a user to host the package.